 GEAR Center Challenge Pilot

-Over the course of the year-long collaboration, partners will:
+Over the course of the year-long collaboration, we are:

-- Develop a customized training curriculum designed to help federal practitioners better use data to make decisions that facilitate achievement of core agency aims;
+- Developing a customized training curriculum designed to help federal practitioners better use data to make decisions that facilitate achievement of core agency aims;

-- Deliver the training curriculum to 250 federal practitioners in the Kansas City region; and
+- Delivering the training curriculum to 250 federal practitioners in the Kansas City region; and

-- Document recommendations regarding the most promising strategies for sustainability and scale, both in the Kansas City region and nationally.
+- Documenting recommendations regarding the most promising strategies for sustainability and scale, both in the Kansas City region and nationally.

 Working with more than 140 governments and over 4,000 government practitioners to date, Centers for Civic Impact at Johns Hopkins University has amassed a wealth of information about best practices for data use and management in the public sector at the municipal level.
 This collaboration creates an opportunity for Civic Impact to leverage its unparalleled expertise to tailor a training curriculum for the federal workforce.

-In this effort, the Volcker Alliance will provide overarching project management and coordination, and collect and document lessons learned by the partners regarding strategies for sustainability and scale.
+In this effort, the Volcker Alliance provides overarching project management and coordination, and is collecting and documenting lessons learned regarding strategies for sustainability and scale.